Deep Vein Thrombosis

 - Ensure you buy the correct type and size of stocking and know how to wear them correctly.

 - If you have varicose veins, wearing AES can slightly increase your risk of an inflamed vein near the surface of the skin (this is called superficial thrombophlebitis).

 - If you require a higher level of compression than basic AES provide, you must be measured and fitted by a trained individual:

 - incorrectly fitting AES can increase your risk of DVT or PE.

 Low molecular weight heparin

-Low molecular weight heparin should be considered for those at higher risk of developing DVT (see above).
-This treatment is administered by injection and must be prescribed by the traveller's General Practitioner or hospital Specialist and used under their direction.
+Low molecular weight heparin can be considered for those at higher risk of developing DVT (see above).
+This treatment is administered by injection and must be prescribed by your GP or hospital specialist and used under their direction.